jcornaz/impacted/README.md

 * `std` (enabled by default) Allow to use the standard library (need to be disabled for `no_std` crates)
 * `lbm` Required to compile in `no_std`
 * `bevy_transform` Add conversion for bevy's `GlobalTransform`

+## MSRV

+The minimum supported rust version is - at any time - the latest stable rust version.

+Therefore, each release (including minor and patch) may require a newer stable rust version, and that is not considered a breaking change.

 ## Unlicense